They say…

 Earlier I’d been down the road at chatting to co-owner Victoria Schubert about a new beer with Cascade hops, so perhaps I should have been expecting to find Murnau’s other brewery exploring more exotic hop varieties too, but even so the whiff of the New World that emerged from my glass of summer seasonal Sommerfrische was a pleasant surprise.
 New for this year, it’s a slightly darker variant on the brewery’s regular wheat beer, warm amber in colour with a rich off-white head clinging to the glass.

 A very herbal and fruity aroma has notes of tropical fruit, citrus and ripe apricots, with a slightly soapy perfume.
-The palate is intensely spicy and fruity, with more tropical fruit and very ripe fruit alongside sweet and lavender, locked together by a smooth malty base.
-The finish stops short of cloying with fruity overkill, leaving a lightly and spicy trace against a fresh cereal backdrop.
+The palate is intensely spicy and fruity, with more tropical fruit and very ripe stone fruit alongside sweet and lavender, locked together by a smooth malty base.
+The finish stops short of cloying with fruity overkill, leaving a lightly bitter and spicy trace against a fresh cereal backdrop.

 Curiously nutty regular wheat beer Weisse is also well worth exploring — some fans rate it the brewery’s best but I found the other beers just pipped it at the post.